daniellacosse-code/onlyweb.dev/framework/README.md

 The frontend renders content in the browser via WebComponnents.
 Key concepts:

 1. **Element**: an HTML tag representing some meaningful section or component of your application.
+Each custom **Element** is basically like a little, nested website.
 [Learn more about HTML Elements here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 2. **Host**: an in-memory object representing the current **Element** instance.
-Through its host you access an **Element**'s lifecycle, events, and current child elements.
+Through its **Host** you access an **Element**'s lifecycle, events, and parent context.
 Think of it as the _"face"_ of the **Element**.
 3. **Template**: the blueprint for the **Element**'s internals, driven by a set of data attributes you select.
-Think of it as the _"guts"_ of the **Element**.
+It's a bit of a departure from the norm, but think of it as the _"guts"_ of the **Element**.

-I know this is a bit abstract, so let's walk through a simple example to make things more concrete.
+This is abstract, so let's walk through a simple example to make things more concrete.

 > [!TIP]

-> **When in doubt, everything in the framework has JSDoc annotations - just look at the source!**
+> When in doubt, everything in the framework has JSDoc annotations - just look at the source!

 ### basic tutorial